losrobbos/data-modeling-guide/relationship-types/README.md

 In case we want to add or delete a todo, we can simply remove it.
 We do not need to update the user model.

 But in case we use the array of related todo IDs on the parent schema (=User), we always need to update the user model too after each creation / deletion of a todo.
 So this we we always need to do multiple database operations.

+So ideally we choose technique 1 in most cases.

 ## Many to Many